ccdc-opensource/csd-md/README.md

 CSD-MD is a Python package that enables the user to setup and run a molecular dynamics simulation using CSD entries and CCDC tools.

 ## Funding, Authorship, and Acknowledgments
-This workflow has been developed thanks to the seed funding from the Grant "UKRI Impact Acceleration Account (IAA) Proof of Concept Scheme" and the collaboration between:
+This workflow was developed with seed funding from the UKRI Impact Acceleration Account (IAA) Proof of Concept Scheme, supporting the project *Expanding the CCDC Tools: An Integrated Workflow for Molecular Dynamics Simulations and Machine-Learned Potentials within the CCDC Toolset*, a collaborative initiative between:
 - The Richard Bryce Group at the University of Manchester (UoM): https://research.manchester.ac.uk/en/persons/richard.bryce and,
 - The Discovery Science Team at the Cambridge Cristallographic Data Centre (CCDC).